How Build Dakota Began

 You may apply for a program at more than one technical college, however, you may be awarded only one scholarship in the eligible programs in which you have been accepted.
 If you intend on applying at more than one technical college, you will have to visit the website of each technical college and create separate applications.

 The Build Dakota Administrative Board, SD Technical Colleges, and SD Department of Education have worked closely with the SD Department of Labor and Regulation to determine which industry areas have the highest need for skilled professionals in South Dakota.
-The full eligible program list can be found on the Build Dakota website and is evaluated each year.

 This is considered a disqualifying event; feel free to apply once the default has been made current.

 Yes.
 The FAFSA is part of the Build Dakota Scholarship application.
 It is beneficial to complete the FAFSA as you may be eligible for grants that can be used for living expenses.
 The FAFSA should be completed every year you are in school.
+Feel free to contact the financial aid office at your technical college for assistance in completing this form.

 Pell grants do not affect the amount awarded for Build Dakota Scholarships and can be used for living expenses while attending school.